Janet Porteous’ story

 I didn’t expect a Saturday text message; Dad wasn’t due back from Italy until the following week.
 ‘Came home early as weather not too great and I was feeling unwell’, it read.
 That was 13 May, this year.
 The following morning an ambulance took Dad to a local hospital, with him suffering severe breathing difficulties.
 Five days later and a week after that Saturday text message, the last one he sent to me, he transferred hospitals to an Intensive Care unit; by now in an induced coma.
 Dad died on Monday 22 May of multiple organ failure and severe pulmonary fibrosis.

-Elaine Grove’s story
+Elaine Barker’s story

 I am a Business Development Manager at Open College Network West Midlands; we are a national Awarding Organisation based in the West Midlands.
 Each year we support a nominated charity and this year I am so happy that we are supporting Action for Pulmonary Fibrosis.